Press Releases

 more info

-• From May 14-17, 2024, the Fraunhofer Institute for Process Engineering and Packaging IVV will be exhibiting cyber-physical cleaning technology for quality-assured, efficient and resilient production processes at Interclean in Amsterdam, Hall 5, Stand 530.
-In the Robot Arena, visitors will also have the opportunity to find out how the cleaning robot with sensor-guided adaptive jet cleaner devel-oped by Fraunhofer IVV works.
+• From May 14-17, 2024, the Fraunhofer Institute for Process Engineering and Packaging IVV will be exhibiting cyber-physical cleaning technology for quality-assured, efficient and resilient production processes at Interclean in Amsterdam, Hall 5, Booth 530.
+Visitors will also have the opportunity to find out how the cleaning robot with sensor-guided adaptive jet cleaner developed by Fraunhofer IVV works.

 more info